Rocket Lab Neutron: Design

-An earlier design of Neutron, featured at the initial unveil in March 2021, featured a rocket 40 m tall with a 4.5 m-diameter payload fairing.
+An earlier design of Neutron (March 2021), included a rocket 40 m tall with a 4.5 m-diameter payload fairing.
 Rocket Lab stated that they intended for the first stage of the vehicle to be reusable, with landings planned on a floating landing platform downrange in the Atlantic Ocean.

-On 2 December 2021, Rocket Lab unveiled a revised design for Neutron, featuring a tapered shape with a maximum diameter of 7 m.
-Rocket Lab abandoned plans for landing Neutron on a floating platform, instead opting for a return-to-launch-site reusability profile.
+On December 2, 2021, Rocket Lab unveiled a revised design for Neutron, featuring a tapered shape with a maximum diameter of 7 m.
+Rocket Lab abandoned opts for a return-to-launch-site reusability profile and on a floating platform.
 Instead of a conventional payload fairing that is jettisoned and recovered at sea, the fairing is integrated into the vehicle, and opens during stage separation to release the second stage and payload, and then closes before the first stage lands back on earth.
 The rocket features a unique interstage design where the second stage is "hung" from the first stage structure.

-On the 22nd of September 2022, another revised design was unveiled at an investor day, with the first stage engine count increased from seven to nine, and the engine architecture changed from gas-generator to oxygen rich staged combustion.
+On September 22, 2022, another revised design was unveiled at an investor day, with the first stage engine count increased from seven to nine, and the engine architecture changed from gas-generator to oxygen rich staged combustion.
 This was done primarily to allow for a lower turbine temperature, while maintaining the same specific impulse.
 The engine will run with a significantly lower chamber pressure than other similar engines, at the cost of some performance.
-They have also reduced the number of fairing segments from four to two.
+The number of fairing segments was reduced from four to two.

+On July 27, 2023, new concept art on the Rocket Lab website showed a further revised design, with a reduction in the number of payload fairing sections from 4 to 2, redesigned landing legs, and small changes to the overall shape of the rocket.
+The number of payload fairing sections was reduced in order to allow for simpler fairing opening mechanisms while the landing legs were redesigned in order to be optimized for landings on floating platforms, allowing for an increase in launch availability.
+The redesigned legs feature a folding mechanism similar to the SpaceX Falcon 9 landing legs.

+During the company's earnings call in February 2025, a plan to modify the offshore barge Oceanus were unveiled.
+When modifications are complete, the ship will be named Return On Investment.
+The 400 ft ship will be refit by Bollinger Ship in Louisiana.